bowman2001/perplexdoc/content/doc/intro/writing/index.md

 {{< /sidenote >}}

 ## Markdown Editors
 Most programming editors and IDEs support _Markdown_ out of the box or provide plugins.
 There’s no need to search for a new editor, if you are already familiar with one.

 Some special editors are designed exclusively for authoring _Markdown_.
 They usually offer a graphical user interface and other convenient features.
 But none of them is a perfect match for writing _Markdown_ for _Hugo_ and _Perplex_, because they don't support all kinds of attributes and don’t know about _Hugo_ shortcodes — as far as I know.
 They are dealing gracefully with these elements most of the time, but occasionally they don't.

 Many of these editors offer a convenient separate _preview window_.
-With _Hugo_ you have an even better option: When you run _Hugo_ on your local computer in _server mode_, it will render your Markdown and deliver it to your browser instantly (see [Using Hugo]({{< relref "hugo#server-mode"  >}})).
-My personal solution is either an IDE or a programming editor in conjunction with Hugo's excellent server mode.
+With _Hugo_ you have an even better option: When you run it as a server on your local computer, it will render your Markdown and deliver it to your browser instantly (see [Using Hugo]({{< relref "hugo#server-mode"  >}})).
+My personal solution is either an IDE or a programming editor in conjunction with _Hugo’s_ server mode.

 ## Markdown Linting
-_Commonmark_ is permissive to many variations in _Markdown_ formatting.
-To ensure a certain markup style for a team, we may use a linter. [_Markdownlint_][mlint] is the one the _Hugo documentation project_ is currently using.
-And you can also find a configuration file [`.markdownlint.yaml`][mlintconf] for this project at the content root.
+_Commonmark_ is still permissive to some variations in _Markdown_ text formatting.
+To ensure a certain markup style in a team or a bigger project, we may use a linter.
+The node package [_Markdownlint_][mlint] is doing fine and there are plugins for editors, which allow to use it while typing.
+For this project its default settings are changed only a tiny bit in the configuration file [`.markdownlint.yaml`][mlintconf] at the content root.

 [omd]: https://daringfireball.net/projects/markdown/ "Markdown project site by John Gruber"
 [cmark]: https://commonmark.org "Commonmark project site"